argoproj/argoproj/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Is it the right fit?
 The new project should be focused on ehnancing or providing the additional features to one of the existing core
 [projects](https://github.com/argoproj/argoproj#what-is-argoproj).
 Which core project is the new project related to?
+- [ ] It is endorsed by Argo subproject maintainers?
+Please mention sponsors from the subproject.
 - [ ] What benefit does it bring to the Argo community?
 - [ ] Is it ready?
 Describe the current user and contributor community (size, activity level, etc.).
 If you are starting the new project please consider contributing it to https://github.com/argoproj-labs first.